 Art and Technology

 In 1976 Morrie Alhadeff, long a collector of horse-related art, invited painter Kenneth Callahan (1905-1986) to watch morning workouts at the track.
 Callahan sketched the horses, later producing two series of gouache and oil paintings from the sketches.
-Alhadeff hung the paintings in a private dining room in the Turf Club, the Longacres clubhouse.
+Alhadeff hung the paintings in a private dining room in the Turf Club.
 Other equine art hung throughout the facility.